 (2017 original post) Hi there.
 It has been a while, hasn't it.
 We made it through not one, but two surgeries for my husband over the past couple of weeks.
 I know it is a tough recovery.
 I had sinus surgery in 2003 and I missed two weeks of work, but he really had a tough recovery.
 After a week and a half of misery, he had to have a second procedure and is now on the mend and feeling better.

 So what does this have to do with soup, you ask?
 A lot actually.
 All he wanted to eat after the surgeries was soft foods like mashed potatoes and soup.
 After you have nasal surgery, you can only breathe through your mouth until the bandages are removed.
 Which means that breathing when you eat is a challenge, hence the desire for soup.

 So we had a lot of soup.
 Good thing it's winter and we like soup so much.
 This creamy cauliflower soup is one I'm glad to add to my repertoire.
 It's creamy, hearty, delicious and I love serving my family a meal that's chock full of vegetables and wonderful flavor.

-So confession time...See those little black flecks in the cauliflower soup, those are burnt onions.
+So confession time...See those little black flecks in the cauliflower soup (In the thick soup picture), those are burnt onions.
 I decided to go ahead and photograph anyway because a.) the soup is fantastic even with burnt onions and b.) we do "real" here.
 I make food for my family and do photo shoots in our home (no studio here and I shoot for less than 10 minutes, maybe a dozen shots if I'm lucky) and if our soup has burnt onions we eat it anyway.
 Our house is busy with four kids so sometimes I burn things.
 It's all part of the beautiful, messy life we lead and I wouldn't trade it for anything.